Tabindex: it rarely pays to be positive

 Outside of very specific corner cases, a tabindex

 should not be given a positive integer value.
-People who use keyboards to interact with the web expect a web document to be navigable in sequential order, starting at the top left (or right depending on language of the document) and going in order from there.
+People who use keyboards to interact with the web expect a web page to be navigable in sequential order, starting at the top left (or right depending on language of the document) and going in order from there.
 Messing around with this expectation can land you in trouble with WCAG 2.4.3: Focus Order pretty quickly.

 Consider the following markup: